 Parts of the coal industry refer to ultra-supercritical units as “high efficiency low emissions” (HELE).

 However, even HELE coal plants emit around 800tCO2/GWh, according to the World Coal Association.
 This is roughly twice the emissions of gas-fired electricity and in the order of 50-100 higher than nuclear, wind or solar.
 The IEA sees little role for coal-fired power in 2C scenarios as residual emissions are too high, even when using carbon capture and storage (CCS).

 Note that the chart, above, contains the latest available information from the IEA.
-There was a slight uptick in coal generation and CO2 emissions in 2017, driven by increases in China, though they remain below the 2014 peak.
+There was another uptick in coal generation and CO2 emissions in 2018, driven by increases in China, though coal use overall remains below the 2014 peak.
 See below for more on coal’s status in key countries.